U.S., Israel and Arab states to expand cooperation in unprecedented meeting

 Lapid said acts of terror won’t intimidate Israel or obstruct the progress of the meeting.
 “They will not succeed.
 We will not let them,” Lapid said.

-Bourita, agreed saying “our presence today is the best response to such attacks.”
+Bourita, agreed, saying “our presence today is the best response to such attacks.”

-A parallel meeting on Monday was scheduled between Jordan’s King Abdullah and Palestinian Authority President Mahmoud Abbas, who has criticized the summit as a “harsh attack on Palestinians.”
+A parallel meeting on Monday was scheduled between Jordan’s King Abdullah II and Palestinian Authority President Mahmoud Abbas, who has criticized the summit as a “harsh attack on Palestinians.”
 Abbas and other Palestinian leaders have long opposed the normalization agreements between Arab states and Israel as a means of relegating the Israeli-Palestinian conflict to the back burner.

 The Trump administration, which brokered the Arab-Israeli normalization agreements in 2020, largely ignored the Israeli-Palestinian conflict, something Blinken said he would not do.